 Once they’ve learned about the orchestra, instruments, and basic musical terms, students will then dive into the amazing works of some of our greatest composers!

 Sound like fun?
 Ready to get started?

-Get the World’s Greatest Composers 2 Study for just $5.50!
+Get the World’s Greatest Composers 2 Study!

 Just fill out the rafflecopter below for your chance to win a free copy!
 Can’t wait?
 Don’t worry, purchase now and if you win I’ll refund your purchase!